Eighteenth Dynasty of Egypt: Gallery of images

 Amenhotep III, whose long reign over Egypt found it at the height of its imperial splendor.
 He built numerous monuments, including the palace of Malqata, the Colossi of Memnon, and extensive expansions of the Temples of Karnak and Luxor, and has more surviving statutes than any other ancient Egyptian monarch.

 Akhenaten, initially Amenhotep IV, began a religious revolution in which he declared Aten was a supreme god and turned his back on the old traditions.
 He moved the capital to Akhetaten.

 Queen Nefertiti, possibly the daughter of Ay, married Akhenaten.
-Her role in daily life at the court soon extended from Great Royal Wife to that of a co-regent.
+Her role in daily life at the court might have extended from Great Royal Wife to that of a co-regent.
 It is also possible that she may have ruled Egypt in her own right as pharaoh Neferneferuaten.

 Queen Meritaten, was the eldest daughter of Akhenaten and Nefertiti.
 She was the wife of Smenkhkare.
 She also may have ruled Egypt in her own right as pharaoh and is one of the possible candidates of being the pharaoh Neferneferuaten.

 Neferneferure and Neferneferuaten Tasherit.
 Shown here as children, they were two of six daughters born to Akhenaten and Nefertiti.
 It is possible that Neferneferuaten Tasherit was the one who may have been her father's co-regent and may have ruled as the female pharaoh, Neferneferuaten.

-Smenkhkare, was a co-regent of Akhenaten who ruled after his death.
-It was once believed that Smenkhkare was a male guise of Nefertiti, however, it is accepted that Smenkhkare was a male.
-He took Meritaten, Queen Nefertiti's daughter as his wife.
+Smenkhkare, co-regent or successor of Akhenaten.
+Speculated to be either Akhenaten's male relative or former queen Nefertiti under different name.
+Married to Meritaten.

-Tutankhamun, born Tutankhaten, was Akhenaten's son and the successor to Neferneferuaten.
+Tutankhamun, born Tutankhaten, is presumed to be son of Akhenaten.
 As pharaoh, he instigated policies to restore Egypt to its old religion and moved the capital away from Akhetaten.

 Ay served as a high official to Akhenaten, and a vizier to Tutankhamun.
 He may have been the father of Nefertiti.
 After the death of Tutankhamun, Ay laid a claim to the throne by burying him and marrying Tutankhamun's wife Ankhesenamun.

 After the death of Ay, Horemheb assumed the throne.
 A commoner, he had served as a military official to both Tutankhamun and Ay.
 Horemheb instigated a policy of damnatio memoriae, against everyone associated with the Amarna period.
 With no heir born to him, he appointed his own vizier, Paramessu as his successor.

 Tiye was the daughter of the court official Yuya.
 She married Amenhotep III, and became his principal wife.
 Her knowledge of government helped her gain power in her position and she was soon running affairs of state and foreign affairs for her husband, Amenhotep III and later her son, Akhenaten.
 She was also Tutankhamun's grandmother.

 Senenu, High Priest of Amun at Deir El-Baḥri, grinding grain, c.
 1352–1292 BC, Limestone, Brooklyn Museum.